JoyelTheDev/aidsfuscator/README.md

 # Aidsfuscator v2.x

 ## About
-Aidsfuscator is a java bytecode obfuscator that aims to become the best, if not then one of the best, free obfuscators.
+Aidsfuscator is a java bytecode obfuscator that aims to become one of, if not the best free obfuscators.
 <br>
   Join the [discord server](https://discord.gg/4JGANqEZsK)!
 </br>

 ## Features
 - Trimming
-- Class Renaming
-- Field Renaming
-- Method Renaming
+- Name obfuscation (optional aggressive overloading!)
 - Control Flow Flattening
 - Control Flow Shuffling
 - LocalVariableTable clearing